-Real Talk Women's Support Group's approach
+Real Talk Women's Support Group's Purpose or Mission

 Participants can expect a warm, welcoming space to connect with other women through weekly in-person sessions held in Brooklyn, NY.
 Each gathering provides an opportunity for open and meaningful conversation, guided reflection, and genuine emotional support within a nurturing all-female environment.
 Together, we explore real-life experiences in a way that feels safe, honest, and deeply validating.